SomeWeekendReading/someweekendreading.github.io/_posts/2025-10-06-doctorow-on-ai.md

 whatever value of X, I was always disappointed that they never admitted they were wrong about what they demanded we do instead of X in the past.)
 In this case, the "pivot to AI" has management drooling so hard because they fantasize they can jut fire most of those pesky employees, with their annoying demands for pay, insurance, time off, and retirement.
+(Not to mention diversity, equity, and inclusion.)

 <img src="{{ site.baseurl }}/images/2025-10-06-doctorow-on-ai-merchant-1.jpg" width="200" height="302" alt="B Merchant: Blood in the Machine" title="B Merchant: Blood in the Machine" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 This is _exactly_ the argument made in the Industrial Revolution for laying off